kolergy/agent_bean/README.md

-# Agent Bean
+# AI Agent Bean
-Agent Bean is a Language Model (LLM) agent that is designed to interact with users and perform various tasks.
+Agent Bean is a Language Model (LLM) agent that is designed to interact with users and perform various tasks starting with a focus on coding.
 It is being developped with the help of aider: https://github.com/paul-gauthier/aider the aim is to have an agent capable to be run fully localy, it is still possible to use openAI API